spavlinek/spavlinek.github.io/game-reviews.markdown

 layout: page
 title: Game Reviews
 permalink: /game-reviews/
+hide_title: true
 ---
+# Game Reviews

-Welcome to my game reviews section where I share analysis and critiques of some of the games I've played.
-So far I've focused on educational games and table-top roleplaying games, but I'm excited to write more.
+Welcome to my game reviews section where I share analysis and critiques I wrote for some of my game design classes at CMU.
+So far I've focused on educational games and table-top roleplaying games, but I'm excited to add more games to this collection.
+After all, the more (different) games you play, the better of a game designer do you become.

 ## Recent Game Reviews